 – It is called the “Lip” (1 Lip, 2 Lips)

-– It is indexed on euros (1 Lip = 1 Euro).
+– It is indexed on euros (1 Lip = 1 Euro.
+No speculation permitted).

 1) Because Ether and Bitcoin might be doing great in many contexts, but are not suitable for a festival.
 For instance:

 – Opening and funding an ETH or BTC wallet with Euros is too complex and intrusive for just attending a festival.
 One needs 2 days with a platform like Kraken and needs to provide sensible information (id information, selfie with id card, proof of residence).
-We can’t propose this to persons who just want the piece of pizza they see on the counter to end up in their stomach within 30 seconds.
+We simply could not propose this to persons who just want the piece of pizza they see on the counter to end up in their stomach within 30 seconds.